Pokemon Go is fun for users, but challenging for networks

 Networks are caught in a continual clash between keeping applications running fast and reliably, while fighting latency, congestion, packet loss and jitter.
 Any of these issues can play havoc on gaming apps like Pokemon Go.

-Solving these issues is one of the core strengths of Aryaka’s global SD-WAN, which can deliver enterprise-grade network connectivity and accelerate the performance of applications globally.
+Solving these issues is one of the core strengths of Aryaka’s Managed SD-WAN, which can deliver enterprise-grade network connectivity and accelerate the performance of applications globally.
 Both are major requirements for global gaming companies, which need to ensure that the backend worldwide infrastructure of servers communicates in real time.

 The first key to faster performance is reduction in latency.
 When the servers are located in multiple countries, an Internet-based WAN is not going to cut it because network congestion will lead to inconsistent latencies packet, packet loss, jitter.
 Global gaming companies relying on the public Internet might incur something more catastrophic than the Pokemon Go shut down, or wait months for access while an MPLS connection is deployed.